Thomas Miller (visual artist): Founders Memorial at Du Sable Museum Chicago

 The founders' murals are Miller's magnum opus, and beautifully demonstrate the creativity that is typical of his work.
 Unlike traditional mosaic that is made with earthenware or glass tile, these are made from thousands of pieces of plastic that were harvested from plastic egg crate light diffusers which were then individually colored and arranged to create the images in the series.
 "Anybody can do an oil painting," he said during an interview, "but to take a face and do it with squares is hard.
 They have to be turned at an angle to catch the light".

 In addition to portraits of the founders, the series includes a portrait of Jean Baptiste Point du Sable, the late Chicago mayor Harold Washington, and a collage depicting the history of Chicago.It was at a show at Hyde Park in Chicago that Miller was approached by Margaret Taylor-Burroughs, then director of the DuSable Museum, to create some kind of memorial to the museum's founders.
 This meeting resulted in the creation of the Thomas Miller mosaics.
-Miller also used his talents to copy the works of better known artists for collectors who either couldn't afford the originals or which because by their very nature were unavailable.
+Miller also used his talents to copy the works of better known artists for collectors who either couldn't afford the originals or which by their very nature were unavailable.
 For these commissions, the "copies" were always made different in some respect, either by a change in the size or color, or by the addition of some feature which only a side-by-side comparison of the original would reveal.
 This was an opportunity for Miller to study the style and technique of other artists, and served as an educational experience for him.